The 8 Types of Light Switches and Dimmers Homeowners Should Know

-There's more to light switches than "on" and "off."
-Check out our guide to light switches and dimmers, including nine different switch types you should know.
+There's more to these switches than "on" and "off."
+Select the right light switch for your space with our guide to the types to know.

 A dimmer switch controls a light's intensity.
-Usually you can replace any single-pole switch with a dimmer.
-However, for a fan or fluorescent light, buy a special switch rated to control those devices.
+You can usually replace any single-pole switch with a dimmer.
+However, for a fan or fluorescent light, you should buy a special switch rated to control those devices.

 In addition to the familiar toggle and rotary switches, specialty switches can do everything from turning on when you walk into a room to varying the speed of whole-house fans.
 Other special-duty switches can be time-programmed or let you know whether a remote light is on or off.
 Decorative switches include styles that rock, turn, or slide rather than toggle.

-A four-way switch is similar to a three-way, except it has four terminals and controls three lights.
+A four-way switch is similar to a three-way, except it has four terminals (plus a ground terminal) and controls one fixture from three locations.
+This type of switch must be combined between two three-way switches to form a circuit.
 While more uncommon, this is a good option for large rooms with several entrances.

 A rotary dimmer switch is the most common type of dimmer switch.
 As you rotate the knob clockwise and counterclockwise, the intensity of the light changes.